Kenshiki Labs

 • Full attestation chain on every output

 Same Kura/Kadai contract as Workshop and Refinery.
 SIRE scopes evidence retrieval within the disconnected boundary.
 The difference is that every step is signed, timestamped, and anchored to verified hardware.
-The proof doesn't depend on trust in the infrastructure — it depends on the attestation chain itself.
+The assurance case does not rest only on operator assertion — it rests on the attestation chain itself.

 • No external dependency at runtime — fully self-contained